 As a rule-of-thumb, your CV should be a two-pager at the most – one if you don’t have much work experience.

-- Customize your CV to suit the job you’re applying for
+- Customize your CV to suit the industrial work in Canada.

 - Mention your hobbies and interests unless they are relevant to the job

 - Don’t include references

 Be selective in your job search

 Do not blanket bomb 20 companies with the same resume and cover letter.
 Instead, networking, cold calling, and informational interviews are much more professional and effective ways.

 Get in contact with the company and follow up within a week of submitting your CV to show your interest.
 Consider sending a “Thank-you” email after an interview; this can set you apart from other applicants.

 Get strong endorsements